Preheat the oven

 “Yes,” the girl says.

-“Alright,” the woman says, standing to her full height.
-“We’ll talk another time.”
-The girl raises her eyebrows.
+“All right,” the woman says, standing to her full height.
+“We’ll do this another time.”
+The girl stands with her arms against her sides.
+The woman smiles.
 “Don’t worry.
 I’m sure it will be fine over there.
-Let me get your bag.”
+I’ll get your bag.”

-The girl retrieves her backpack and strides to the front door.
-She rests her hand on the doorknob.
-Her shoulders slump.
+The girl grabs her backpack and heads for the door.
+She grasps the doorknob, then stops.
+Her shoulders drop.
 The woman drifts into the kitchen and leans against the counter.

 “What’s the matter?” she says.